 Fresno Grizzlies Game Notes vs Stockton

 The Grizzlies and Ports continue their six-game series tonight.
 First pitch is scheduled for 6:50 pm PT from Chukchansi Park.
-Grizzlies RHP Case Williams and Ports RHP Chen Zhang-Ao Zhuang are the probable starters.
+Grizzlies RHP McCade Brown and Ports RHP Luke Anderson are the probable starters.
+I have attached the roster/game notes.

-The Grizzlies improved to 7-1 in the 1st game of a series (5-0 at home), 6-1 on Tuesdays (4-0 at home) and 11-2 in day games (6-2 at home, both losses came on the doubleheader vs Lake Elsinore).
-Fresno also enjoyed their second win at home when NOT hitting a home run and their first two-run win at home.

 STOCK-PILING SOME FACTS: The Fresno Grizzlies and Stockton Ports (Athletics Single-A affiliate) continue their six-game series tonight at Chukchansi Park.
 This is the third series between the clubs in 2022 and the second meeting in downtown Fresno.
 One name on Stockton's coaching staff that may seem familiar to Fresno fans is hitting coach Kevin Kouzmanoff, who played seven MLB seasons and played against Fresno from 2011-2014.
 The Ports are managed by Franklin Font, who was initially tabbed to be the assistant hitting coach.
 Font will continue his managerial career at the helm in Stockton, coming back to the states from France where he served as the manager for the Aigles of France in 2021, an independent team of the ESBL (European Super League of Professional Baseball).
 He was a part of the Chicago Cubs organization for over 10 years where he started as a development manager and minor league rover instructor in 2008 before being promoted to the major league staff as the assistant hitting coach in 2012 and ultimately a staff assistant from 2013-2020.
 Finally, Stockton broadcaster Alex Jensen coached Grizzlies righty Cullen Kafka when he played JV baseball at De La Salle High School.

 STATEMENT AGAINST STOCKTON: The Grizzlies have found success against the Ports over the past two seasons.
-Thanks to yesterday's 4-2 win, the Grizzlies improved to 10-0 (+50 run differential, 81-31) against the Ports this year, 27-7 against Stockton over the past two seasons and 17-1 at Banner Island Ballpark.
-In their last seven games against Stockton, the Grizzlies have tallied 83 hits with 15 of them going as homers and outscored the Ports 54-18.
-Fresno has mashed 23 homers over their first 10 affairs against Stockton this season, with two contests of five taters each.
-On the other side of the ball, the Grizzlies pitching staff has struck out 78 batters over the past six contests against the Ports.
+Thanks to yesterday's 6-4 win, the Grizzlies improved to 11-0 (+52 run differential, 87-35) against the Ports this year, 28-7 against Stockton over the past two seasons and 17-1 at Banner Island Ballpark.
+In their last eight games against Stockton, the Grizzlies have tallied 91 hits with 16 of them going as homers and outscored the Ports 60-22.
+Fresno has mashed 24 homers over their 11 affairs against Stockton this season, with two contests of five taters each.
+On the other side of the ball, the Grizzlies pitching staff has struck out 90 batters over the past seven contests against the Ports.

 JUAREZ WINS PITCHER OF THE WEEK: Grizzlies pitcher Victor Juarez was selected by Minor League Baseball as the California League Pitcher of the Week for May 16 - 22.
 Juarez's impressive start on Saturday, May 21 against Rancho Cucamonga helped the Grizzlies earn a crucial series win over the Quakes.
 Juarez was nearly untouchable over a career-high six scoreless innings, relishing his third win of the year.
 The righty issued a first inning walk and didn't allow a hit until a Julio Carrion leadoff single in the sixth.
 Juarez finished his evening facing one batter over the minimum and tied his career-high with seven strikeouts.
 The 18-year old from Mexico is the youngest member of the 2022 Grizzlies roster and is considered to be a very intriguing prospect for the Rockies.
 Juarez is now the third Grizzlies player and first pitcher to earn California League Weekly honors (1B/C Hunter Goodman, May 9-15 and SS Adael Amador, April 25 - May 1).